-Nonresidential uses permitted as part of this application shall comply with the following hours of operation at all times: a.
+Nonresidential uses permitted as part of this application shall comply with the following hours of operation at all times:

+a.
 General business hours for non-residential uses shall be limited to 6:00 a.m. to 2:00 a.m.; additional hours of operation for expanded holiday seasonal hours or "special sale events" may be considered through an MPP.
 More restrictive hours of operation may be imposed on specific uses requiring a MPP or Special Development Permit.
 More expansive hours for any non-residential use shall require a MPP.
-Exception: Commercial/retail uses incidental to and in combination with residential uses are not subject to this business hour limitation.[COA] [PLANNING]
+[COA] [PLANNING]